 Galerie d’images vedette

-- Définissez des règles claires pour le traitement des retours et des remboursements - même avec des applications tierces
+- Définissez des règles claires pour le traitement des retours et des remboursements, même avec des applications tierces

 Contient du texte traduit automatiquement